Lockheed Hudson MKIII

 On display in the Aircraft Hall

-The RNZAF received 94 Hudsons in 1941-42 as part of measures to counter the threat of German raiders around the New Zealand coastline.
-Subsequently they formed a major part of the RNZAF’s operational capabilities to counter the threat from Japanese forces.
-The Hudsons were operated by Nos.
-1,2,3,4 and 9 Squadron in the maritime search and strike operation roles until their replacement in 1943-44 by the more powerful Lockheed Ventura.
+The RNZAF received 94 American-made Hudson bombers in 1941-42 as part of measures to counter the threat of German raiders around the New Zealand coastline.
+Subsequently, they formed a major part of the RNZAF’s capabilities to counter the threat from Japanese forces in the Pacific, serving operationally at both Espiritu Santo and Guadalcanal.
+The Hudsons were operated by No. 1,2,3,4 and 9 Squadrons in the maritime search and strike operation roles until their replacement in 1943-44 by the more powerful Lockheed Ventura.

-NZ2013 then underwent nine years of restoration work by the Museum’s Technical Team, before finally going on display in 1996.
+The aircraft was then sold to a farmer in Oamaru in May 1949, and was used as a shed and chicken coop until being purchased by the RNZAF Museum Trust Board, with fundraising assistance from No. 26 (Oamaru) Squadron Air Training Corps, in 1985.
+NZ2013 underwent nine years of restoration work at the Air Force Museum of New Zealand before finally going on display in 1996.
 It is finished in the colour scheme that it would have worn when serving with No. 4 Squadron in Fiji in 1943-44.